• Skip to primary navigation

 The main idea of caching is saving the already browsed pages.
 Caching speeds up the loading and saves an enormous amount of time.

-Make the most of it by incorporating the caching for your website.
+Make the most of it by incorporating caching for your website.
 This way, you can include the images, JavaScript, content, and animations for future use.

 Avoid Redirects